Testing the Solvability of Systems of Linear Inequalities: Uniform asymptotic validity

-where $A_F$ denotes the submatrix formed by the rows indexed by $F$. \end{definition} As demonstrated in Lemma~\ref{lemhoff} in the appendix, $\Lambda(A)$ provides an upper bound on the Hoffman constant, which characterizes the local behavior of polyhedrons $\{x \mid Ax \leq b\}$ when $A$ and $b$ are subject to perturbations.
-While better bounds for the Hoffman constant exist in the literature—such as the Robinson constant (see ~\cite{SMR3})—we employ $\Lambda(\cdot)$ due to its interpretability.
+As shown in Lemma~\ref{lemhoff} in the appendix, $\Lambda(A)$ provides an upper bound on the Hoffman constant, which characterizes the local behavior of the polyhedron $\{x \mid Ax \leq b\}$ under perturbations of $A$ and $b$.
+Although sharper bounds for the Hoffman constant exist in the literature—such as the Robinson constant (see~\cite{SMR3})—we employ $\Lambda(\cdot)$ because of its interpretability.
+Accordingly, the condition in part (i) of Assumption~\ref{assAVEAM4} below could alternatively be replaced with the less restrictive requirement that the Hoffman constant is uniformly bounded.

-We consider the following assumption, which mainly restricts the coefficient matrices that are considered in our uniformity result.